 Some students may decide not to utilize academic adjustments each quarter they are enrolled.
 Registration with Disabilities Services continues throughout a student’s time at the University and accommodations plans may be reactivated at any time by submitting an Accommodations Request Form.
 The following are helpful hints for students unsure if they want or need to utilize academic adjustments during a particular quarter:

-Students seeking accommodation for a temporary disability should contact Disabilities Services at (206) 296-5740 or in Loyola 100.
+Students seeking accommodation for a temporary disability should contact Disability Services at (206) 296-5740, at DS@seattleu.edu, or in person at Loyola 100.

 Secondary Content: Requesting Services